utengrexpo/EngineeringExpoMainSite/README.md

 When committing changes to the Engineering Expo website, please follow these steps:

 1. Fork the repository and clone it to your local machine.
 2. Create a new branch for your changes based on `develop`.
+Make sure you are actually not on master!
 3. Make your changes to the codebase.
 4. Test your changes to ensure that they are working correctly.
 5. Commit your changes with a meaningful commit message that describes what you changed.